 This was THE SHOW!
-No ifs or buts about it.
+No "ifs" or "buts" about it.
 A good friend of mine and I still talk and reminisce about the show, and the impact it had on us as young kids.

 When a program made over 40 years ago still has that kind of impact, then you know it was something really special.

 The western series aired on ABC starting in the fall of 1968, with a premise that was deadly simple and effective.
 It dealt with two bounty hunters; white Southerner and former slave owner, Earl Corey, played by Don Murray, who had lost everything during the Civil War and was reduced to being a bounty hunter for a living.
 And his partner, a former slave named Jamal David, played by Otis Young (who passed away in 2001), who worked as a bounty hunter with his newly won freedom.
 However this was no love-thy-brother, “why-can’t-we-all-get-along” sappy relationship.
-Suffice it to say, David and Corey despised each other, but they were forced to stay and work together for survival, in a cold, brutal and unforgiving environment.
+Suffice it to say, David and Corey despised each other, but they were forced to work together for survival, in a cold, brutal and unforgiving environment.

 The show was blunt about racial tension.
 There were episodes, for example, in which David got into trouble, and Corey had to decide whether he should side with the white guys, or to defend his partner, despite the fact that he hated his guts.

 David, on the other hand, was angry.
-I mean, he was one pissed off brother.
+I mean, he was one pissed off brotha.
 I still remember one particular episode during which the pair wound up on an old former plantation, where there was an ex-slave played by Roscoe Lee Browne, still rooting for the Confederacy.
 The hate and contempt David had for Browne burned a hole through the screen.